 From email to instant messaging to social media, the Internet is an essential communication tool.
 Unfortunately, it's also popular among scammers and cybercriminals.
 To protect yourself from email scams, malicious software, and identity theft, you'll need to understand how to identify and avoid potentially dangerous content in your inbox, including spam and phishing attempts.

 Watch the video below to learn more about spam and phishing.

 If you've ever received unwanted email advertisements, you may already be familiar with spam, also known as junk email.
 Spam messages can clutter your inbox and make it more difficult to find the emails you actually want to read.
-Even worse, spam often includes phishing scams and malware, which can pose a serious risk to your computer.
+Even worse, spam often includes phishing and malware, which can pose a serious risk to your computer.
 Fortunately, most email services now include several features to help you protect your inbox from spam.

 Whenever you receive an email, most email providers will check to see if it's a real message or spam.
 Any likely spam messages will be placed in the spam folder so you don’t accidentally open them when checking your email.

 Spam-blocking systems aren’t perfect, though, and there may be times when legitimate emails end up in your spam folder.
 We recommend checking your spam folder regularly to make sure you aren’t missing any important emails.

 Many email services also have a feature you can use to mark emails as spam.
 In Gmail, for example, you can select the message and click the Mark as Spam button.
 This helps your email provider filter out these types of messages in the future.

 Spam messages often contain images that the sender can track.
 When you open the email, the images will load and the spammer will be able to tell if your email works, which could result in even more spam.
 You can avoid this by turning off email images.
 Let's look at how to do this in Gmail, but remember that the process will vary depending on your email service.